cuducos/airnope/CONTRIBUTING.md

 * It starts as a webhook if both `PORT` and `HOST` environment variables are set
 * It starts using the long pooling strategy otherwise

+### Webhook

 When running as webhook, AirNope register its URL (and secret token) with Telegram servers.
 During a graceful shutdown, AirNope [removes the webhook](https://core.telegram.org/bots/api#deletewebhook) from Telegram servers, so you can go back to long pooling if needed.

+#### Secret token

+AirNope automatically creates a random [secret token](https://core.telegram.org/bots/api#setwebhook) each time it starts, sharing it with Telegram and habndling the appropriated headers of incoming requests.
+If you want to set a custom secret token, set the environment variable `TELEGRAM_WEBHOOK_SECRET_TOKEN` (useful if running more than one instance of the web server).
+According to Telegram:

+> 1-256 characters.
+Only characters `A-Z`, `a-z`, `0-9`, `_ and `-` are allowed.

 ## Running the REPL